-The road is certainly breathtaking.
-This road is usually open all year, but it can be closed anytime when the access is not cleared of snow.
+This winding, twisting feat of engineering is usually open all year, but it can be closed anytime when the access is not cleared of snow.
 In winter it is often dangerous or impassable due to snow and ice as it is not treated by the Local Authority.
-The road was built after the Irish rebellion of 1798 by British Army forces looking to flush rebels from the hills.
+It can be prone to extremely cold weather conditions.